 The rapid plasma reagin (RPR) 18-mm circle card test is a macroscopic, nontreponemal flocculation card test used to screen for syphilis.
-The antigen is prepared from a modified Venereal Disease Research Laboratory (VDRL) antigen suspension containing choline chloride to eliminate the need to heat inactivate serum. ethylenediaminetetraacetic acid (EDTA) to enhance the stability of the suspension, and finely divided charcoal products as a visualizing agent.
+The antigen is prepared from a modified Venereal Disease Research Laboratory (VDRL) antigen suspension containing choline chloride to eliminate the need to heat inactivate serum, ethylenediaminetetraacetic acid (EDTA) to enhance the stability of the suspension, and finely divided charcoal products as a visualizing agent.
 In the test, the RPR antigen is mixed with unheated or heated serum or with unheated plasma on a plastic-coated card.
 The RPR test measures IgM and IgG antibodies to lipoidal material released from damaged host cells as well as to lipoproteinlike material and possibly cardiolipin released from the treponemes.
 The antilipoidal antibodies are produced not only as a consequence of syphilis and other treponemal diseases but also in response to nontreponemal diseases of an acute and chronic nature in which tissue damage occurs.
 If antibodies are present, they combine with the lipid particles of the antigen causing them to agglutinate.
 The charcoal particles coagglutinate with the antibodies and appear as black clumps against the white card.
 If antibodies are not present, the test mixture is uniformly gray.
-The test can be purchased in kit form or in component parts from many commercial sources.
 Without some other evidence for the diagnosis of syphilis, a reactive nontreponemal test does not confirm Treponema pallidum infection.